 Host Jennifer Dasal describes Art Curious as a show all about “exploring the unexpected, the slightly odd, and the strangely wonderful in art history.”
 Episodes focus on a specific artist, movement, or work of art and unwrap the fascinating stories that color the art world.
 Past topics have included the rivalry between Manet and Degas, art and World War II, and Hitler the (failed) artist.
 Dasal’s enthusiasm for her topics is infectious.

 Craig Buddy is your captain on History of Pirates, an adventure into the history behind all things pirate, from Black Beard to ancient pirates to pirate-themed media.
 Buddy has a gentle narration style and dives head first into his theme, referring to himself as captain and to you, the listener, as his crew.
 The show is quick and quirky, with episodes ranging in length from a few short minutes to just under an hour.
+Just think of it like a really old true crime podcast.

 Philosophy can be a difficult topic to wade into, with so many notable figures, such vast history, and no shortage of lofty ideas.
 On Philosophize This!, host Steven West makes the topic completely accessible without brushing away any of the fascination and introspection that makes philosophy such a rewarding subject.
 West tackles everything you’d ever want to know about the history of Philosophy with a snappy sense of humor and a conversational tone that invites you to ponder the big picture of the human experience.